Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Discussion and conclusions

 \section{Discussion and conclusions}

-The information reuse schemes we propose in \cref{sec:var_reduce} provably reduce the variance of our estimator and provide a novel method for information reuse in the Walk on Spheres algorithm.
-This information reuse also permits the use of an arbitrary cache.
-Provided that we don't try to estimate $u$ arbitrarily close to the boundary, we provide a cache construction to obtain an asymptotic runtime improvement in \cref{sec:runtime}.
+The methods and bounds we describe improve the asymptotic runtime of Walk on Spheres with caching and allow for the arbitrary choice of cache points.
+This produces better estimates of solutions to Laplace's equations without the use of a mesh and opens the door to using these methods in more complicated geometries with fewer computational resources.

-The improved variance of our proposed algorithm is demonstrated in \cref{sec:experiments}.
-Moreover, the variance bounds in \cref{sec:var_reduce} provide new avenues for improving the performance of the Walk on Spheres algorithm.
-Some potential strategies for additional optimization to further improve runtime are discussed.
+The methods we propose in provably reduce the variance of our estimator and provide a novel method for information reuse in the Walk on Spheres algorithm.
+We also show how to use an arbitrary cache.
+Provided that we do not try to estimate $u$ arbitrarily close to the boundary, we provide a cache construction to obtain an asymptotic runtime improvement.
+The improved variance of our proposed algorithm is also demonstrated.
+Moreover, the variance bounds provide new avenues to improve the performance of the Walk on Spheres algorithm.

 For example, our information reuse scheme allows for the use of an arbitrarily chosen cache.
-This includes an adaptively sampled cache, a cache constructed using prior knowledge of the problem, or the construction in \cref{lem:cache}.
-The size of the cache constructed in \cref{lem:cache} demonstrates the gains that can be made by taking advantage of the flexibility in cache choice afforded by our information reuse.
-While we did not focus on optimality of \cref{lem:cache}, construction of a smaller cache is certainly possible.
-For example, $\delta$ in \cref{lem:cache} could be measured once given a set of points of interest.
-Notably the size of cache does not increase with the density of points at which we would like solutions, it only depends on how far those points are from the boundary.
-This is particularly useful when Walk on Spheres is being used to estimate $u$ on some subset of $\Omega$ without performing a global solve.
+This could be an adaptively sampled cache, a cache constructed using prior knowledge of the problem, or the construction in \Cref{lem:cache}.
+The size of the cache constructed in \Cref{lem:cache} demonstrates the gains that can be made by taking advantage of the flexibility in cache choice afforded by our information reuse.
+A smaller cache than the one in \Cref{lem:cache} is certainly possible.
+For example, $\delta$ in \Cref{lem:cache} could be measured once given a set of points of interest.
+Notably, the cache size does not increase with the density of points at which we would like solutions; it only depends on how far those points are from the boundary.
+This is particularly useful when Walk on Spheres is used to estimate $u$ on some subset of $\Omega$ without performing a global solve.